danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 `>`     |Left is greater than right
 `>=`    |Left is greater than or equal to right
 `=~`    |Left matches regular expression [?(@.author =~ /Evelyn.*?/)]

+An expression is considered false if it evaluates to any of the following values:

+- empty array: [],
+- empty object: {},
+- empty string: "",
+- false,
+- null,
+- zero.

+It is considered true if it is not false.

 #### Unary operators